This homemade chili crisp recipe will elevate your meals with a spicy burst of flavor and the BEST crunchy texture! Vegan, Gluten-free.

 spoonful of chili crisp above jar

-Why You Will Love Chili Crisp!
+Why You Will Love this Chili Crisp Recipe

 1. Customization: Making chili crisp at home allows you to have full control over the quality of ingredients and their quantities.
 Whether you want it to be extra spicy, mildly hot, or have a unique flavor twist, you can easily customize it to your liking.